microbecode/zk-languages/README.md

 Do note that especially the contract format evolves rapidly in all ecosystems.
 Anything written here may be outdated already the day after it's written.

+### Folder structure

+All folders under the root folder are based on the language's name.
+Under that, there is a README and a `multiply` folder, which contains the stand-alone programs with that language.

+If the language has smart contract capabilities, they are demonstrated in a `contract` folder.

 ## Differences

 The languages folders have at least the following possible differences: